belle2/basf2/analysis/doc/Variables.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   * Info on getters for the Particle class
-  * Info on getters for the TLorentzVector class
+  * Info on getters for the LorentzVector class
   * Pictorial definition of the helicity angle

 .. figure:: figs/hel_simple_model_def.jpg